Keston: Public Houses

 Following the conversion of the Keston Mark to residential accommodation, Keston has three pubs.
 The Two Doves in Oakley Road lies between the village and Bromley Common, with the remaining two being in the village itself and within sight of each other; The Fox Inn on Heathfield Road and the Greyhound on Commonside.
-The latter is well-known locally as the venue for the Boxing Day performance of the local Morris Dancing side, the Ravensbourne Morris Men who have performed there, collecting for charity, since a visit in 1963 to Keston by Richard Chamberlain.
+The latter is well-known locally as the venue for the Boxing Day performance of the local Morris dancing side, the Ravensbourne Morris Men who have performed there, collecting for charity, since a visit in 1963 to Keston by Richard Chamberlain.

 Windmills

-Keston has had three windmills over the centuries: the post mill built in 1716 that still stands on Keston Common, a smock mill known as Olive's Mill, built in 1824 and burnt down between 1878 and 1885, and a third mill, which stood at Holwood Park.
+Keston has had three windmills over the centuries: Keston Windmill is a post mill built in 1716 that still stands on Keston Common; a smock mill known as Olive's Mill, built in 1824 and burnt down between 1878 and 1885; and a third mill, which stood at Holwood Park.

 St. Audrey's

-A small private church dedicated to St. Audrey was built by Lord Sackville Cecil, son of the Marquess of Salisbury, on the site of Olive's Mill in 1889.
+A small private church dedicated to St. Audrey was built by Lord Sackville Cecil, son of James Gascoyne-Cecil, 2nd Marquess of Salisbury, on the site of Olive's Mill in 1889.
 The church and other mill premises came into the possession of the parish in 1908, and since 1925 the former Olive's Mill House has been used as the rectory.
 (The former rectory, next to the parish church, was sold off as it was deemed too large, and was later bombed in the Second World War).
 The mill buildings were for nearly a century used as parish rooms.
 The church has now been secularised.

 Transport

 Rail

-The nearest railway station to Keston is Hayes, the terminus of the Hayes line, some 1+1/2 mi to the north-west.
+The nearest railway station to Keston is Hayes, the terminus of the Hayes line, some 1+1/2 mi to the northwest.

 Bus

 Keston is in the administrative county of Greater London and the Transport for London zone.
-It is served by several London Buses bus services from London with multiple routes serving Keston Village, two stopping in the village itself and another four which stop within a ten minutes walk at Keston Mark:
+It is served by several London Buses services from London with multiple routes serving Keston Village, two stopping in the village itself and another four which stop within a ten minutes walk at Keston Mark: